Welcome to the Genetics and Epigenetics program!

 Advising and Academic Review

 The Advising and Academic Review Committee (AAR) provides advising to all students prior to their Preliminary Exam.
-The AAR committee meets three times per year, around the beginning of the Fall, Winter and Spring semesters.
+The AAR committee meets twice a year, at the beginning of the Fall and Spring semesters.
 The purpose of the AAR is to review each student’s performance and address any concerns from the previous semester and to help finalize plans for the upcoming semester.

 Teaching and Outreach Opportunities